John Dickson (author)

-John Dickson (born 1967) is an Australian author, clergyman and historian of the ancient world, largely focusing on early Christianity and Judaism.
-He currently teaches at the graduate school of Wheaton College (Illinois).
+John Dickson (born 1967) is an Australian author, Anglican cleric and historian of the ancient world, largely focusing on early Christianity and Judaism.
+Since 2022, he has been a professor at the graduate school of Wheaton College in the United States.
+Since 2019 he has hosted the Undeceptions podcast.

 Early life

-Dickson was educated at Mosman High School, Sydney and grew up in what he describes as "a typical Aussie home".
-His family were not 'religious' and rarely discussed spiritual matters.
+Dickson was educated at Mosman High School, Sydney, and grew up in what he describes as "a typical Aussie home".
+His family was not religious and rarely discussed spiritual matters.
 Dickson recalls that he had "never been inside a church before he was sixteen".

 On 12 October 1976, Dickson's father died in the Indian Airlines Flight 171 disaster at Bombay Airport.
-Though only nine, the event raised philosophical questions, asking his mother, “Why did God let Dad's plane crash?”
-In high school, Dickson was "low performer".
+Though only nine, the event raised philosophical questions, asking his mother "Why did God let Dad's plane crash?"
+In high school, Dickson was a "low performer".
 He attended Christian Scripture Class (SRE) in the pursuit of a "pleasant way to pass half an hour" and to "ask questions to make the volunteers look stupid".
 By 15, he had become intrigued by the Christian faith, particularly through a teacher who "presented Jesus in an articulate, funny and intelligent way".

-He became strongly interested in historical accounts of Jesus Christ, becoming, a “fan of Jesus, and then at 16 a follower of Jesus.".
+Dickson became strongly interested in historical accounts of Jesus Christ, becoming a “fan of Jesus, and then at 16 a follower of Jesus".
+He became the lead singer of the Christian rock band In The Silence from the late 1980s to the early 90s, playing up to six shows a week, often sharing his new faith.

-Dickson was the lead singer of the Christian rock band "In The Silence" through the late 1980s and early 90s and would play up to six shows a week.
-The band's objective was to "play in pubs and clubs and talk about our faith between songs".
-Although their lengthy song introductions were not always well received, people would "generally just put up with their Christian spiels".

 Education

-Dickson has an Honours degree in Theology and a PhD in Ancient History, and was made an Honorary Fellow of the Department of Ancient History at Macquarie University.
-He also teaches a course on the Historical Jesus for the Department of Jewish Studies at the University of Sydney, is a visiting academic of the Faculty of Classics, University of Oxford, and in 2019 was appointed as the Distinguished Fellow and Senior Lecturer in Public Christianity at Ridley College in Melbourne.
+Dickson began studying at Moore College in 1993, where he later graduated with a first-class honours degree in theology.
+A PhD in ancient history from Macquarie University followed, with the university making him an honorary fellow in the Department of Ancient History.
+He also taught a course on the Historical Jesus for the Department of Jewish Studies at the University of Sydney.
+Dickson later became a visiting academic of the Faculty of Classics, University of Oxford, and in 2019 he was appointed as the Distinguished Fellow and Senior Lecturer in Public Christianity at Ridley College in Melbourne.
+Following years of touring and performance, Dickson's work became been marked by pastoral ministry, podcasting, academic work and writing.

-Career

-On concluding his years of touring and performance, Dickson's work has been marked by pastoral ministry, media engagement and writing.